praktikant101/mailing/README.md

 ### Emailing (Optional)

-If you to send statistics on SMS sent-outs done in the last 24 hours on a daily basis, in the .env file set EMAIL_RECEIVER with the email address of the recipient.
+If want you to send statistics on SMS sent-outs done in the last 24 hours on a daily basis to a certain email address, in the .env file set EMAIL_RECEIVER with the email address of the recipient.

 The mailing is executed via the SMTP server daily at 00:00 UTC.
 By default, the project is organized to use Gmail